JJaakson/hotel-website-backend-2020/README.md

+# Backstory
+* A web application for a hotel.
+This was a project in one of my classes during university.
+Spring Boot and Java was used as a back-end REST api, Angular was used to create front-end and H2 Databases was used to store information.

 # Setup guide
 * Clone back-end and front-end projects to your IDE
 * Run back-end by running WebsiteApplication.java under the package ee.taltech.website